 CAISO is a leader at sharing access and building others’ capacity with respect to human rights mechanisms and advocacy.
 In 2011, the Family Planning Association of Trinidad & Tobago invited CAISO to partner in using civil society procedures for participation in the first cycle of the T&T’s review under a new UN human rights mechanism, the Universal Periodic Review (UPR).
 No other T&T NGOs did.
 In 2015-16, partnering with the UN, CAISO mobilized ACSOTT groups, WINAD and others in action learning about the mechanism during the second-cycle review.
 The project was documented as a case study by the CSOs For Good Governance project (#6, pp. 15-17).
 CAISO also led Human Rights training workshops for CSOs in 2018.
 For the current third-cycle review, CAISO recently submitted a joint submission with the Family Planning Association of T&T and the CEDAW Committee of T&T. This statement will be made public soon.

 Since 2011, CAISO has focused attention on the Equal Opportunity Act and institutions as important guardians of human rights: at home, at the IACHR, and within the UPR, where in 2016 the T&T Government, following the 2016 advocacy above, committed to establish a National Human Rights Institution (NHRI).
-CAISO continues to campaign for legislative amendments to add three (age, health, LGBTI) Equal Opportunity protections.
+CAISO continues to campaign for legislative amendments to add three (age, health, LGBTI status) Equal Opportunity protections.

 CAISO changed its name in 2016 to CAISO: Sex and Gender Justice.
 Founded in June 2009 as Coalition Advocating for the Inclusion of Sexual Orientation, the organisation continues its work with a more expansive name that closer aligns to our growth across areas of focus which remain -- wholeness, justice, and inclusion -- through development of analysis, alliances, and advocacy.
 The Wholeness and Justice Programme is our latest expansion with support services for LGBTI+ people living in Trinidad & Tobago who experience human rights violations.